SeisComP/seiscomp/doc/base/style-guide.rst

 - SeisComP module names are proper nouns, even though written with lower case.
   Thus they do not need an article.

-  * Correct: "Although scmaster receives a message"
+  * Correct: "Although :program:`scmaster` receives a message"
   * Incorrect: "Although the scmaster receives a message..."

 Disputed: a sentences may begin with a lower case module name e.g. "scmaster has five modes..."
-To avoid this: "The scmaster module has..."
+To avoid this: "The :program:`scmaster` module has..."

 - Worttrennung:

-  - Getrennt:
+  - Seperate words:
-    base class
+    base class, wave number
-  - Zusammengeschrieben:
+  - One word:
     aftershock, foreshock, *and mainshock too*,
     bandpass, eigenperiod etc., metadata, standalone, username, workflow,
   - Difficult: